roycebranning/ideation/websocket_communication.md

 }
 ```

-Notice that the server populates the id.
+Notice that the client populates the id, the server's response is confirmation.

 Delete
 ------